Skip to main content

 5. Safari

-Exercises to help pelvic girdle pain - Pelvic girdle pain (PGP) in pregnancy
+Exercises to help pelvic girdle pain - Pelvic girdle pain in pregnancy

 Pelvic tilting

-This is a good way to stretch your lower back and pelvis, especially if you get a lot of lower back pain or stiffness.
-It is a nice warm up exercise to do before you start some of the other exercises.
+Pelvic tilting is a good way to stretch your lower back and pelvis, especially if you get a lot of lower back pain or stiffness.
+Do it to warm up before you start some of the other exercises.
 You can use a chair or a gym or birthing ball.

 2. Sit as tall as you can, emphasising the curve in your lower back.

-3. Then slouch as much as you can, rolling back onto your tailbone.
+3. Slouch as much as you can, rolling back onto your tailbone.

 Pelvic circles